"Gentle when stroked, yet fierce when provoked"

 Life Span; 6 to 10 years

 Irish Wolfhound dogs have a double-layer coat.
 They have a soft, fine undercoat next to the skin, which is covered by a wiry, shaggy topcoat for protection from the elements.
-Careful and thorough brushing once a week will normally be enough to keep your dog looking its best.
+Careful and thorough brushing once a week will normally be enough to remove dead hair, and keep your dog's shaggy coat looking its best.

 As always, the dog's claws should be trimmed when they get long enough to make a clacking sound on the floor when it walks.
 Ears should also be inspected regularly for any foreign objects or lumps, bumps and signs of infection.